 Wolf’s longstanding reputation for quality is based on very high standards for materials and construction.
 Their products are solidly built.

 One quick way to test that solid build is to open and shut a Wolf oven door, you will notice the quality there.
-No rattles or noises.
+No rattles or noises in the oven door or anywhere else.

 Wolf designs their ranges to last for more than twenty years of continuous use.
 They continuously test their ranges and ovens in their factory under simulated heavy use to make sure they will last in your kitchen for years and even decades.
 So, remember that these products will, by almost any estimate. last for a very long time.